Megabit/Blazorise/docs/_posts/2021-03-24-release-notes-094.md

 - PageProgress Service is used to show simple progress bar at the top of the page.

 To learn more about both components please visit [Message Service]({{ "/docs/services/message" | relative_url }}), [Notification Service]({{ "/docs/services/notification" | relative_url }}) and [PageProgress Service]({{ "/docs/services/page-progress" | relative_url }}) pages.

+### DataGrid data-annotations

+We finally enabled data-annotations for validating the DataGrid edit fields.
+This feature is now the default option once `UseValidation` on `DataGrid` is enabled.
+If you want to have any other validation method, like `Validator` for example, you just need to define it on `DataGridColumn` and it will override default data-annotation.
+We hope this new feature will help you in building your applications even more.

 ### Flex utilities